 I was beginning to despair.
 And then it hit me.
 Something they eat in the UK that, to my mind, would just be taboo on so many fronts.
 Something that I have never eaten and would never make myself, except for the purely scientific purposes of IMBB.
 OK, let’s recap – I don’t deep-fry stuff.
 I think I get that from my mom – she also didn’t do deep-frying.
 We have never owned a deep-fat fryer and we only ever made oven-chips as far back as I remember.
 In fact, the only thing I remember her deep-frying was vetkoek – literally "fat cakes".
 Since I learned my culinary skills from my mom, I have never deep-fried anything in my life.
 Honest.
 It just does not happen.
 So I guess you could say anything deep-fried is taboo in my kitchen – not only because deep-frying is not great from a health point of view, but also because I am a little nervous about working with great pots of hot oil that can burst into flames if overheated!!
 But simply deep-frying something was not enough – it had to be something repugnant, something that I would never ordinarily make.
 Something that went against the culinary grain.

 The English love their fried food.
 Think of fish & chips – a perfectly good hunk of fish encased in a mound of batter and then deep-fried so that the ratio of fish to batter is approximately 1:10.
 Then add a mound of deep-fried potatoes and voila – you have a national institution!
 I mean, where else do you find fast food outlets affectionately referred to as "chippies" where you get pretty much exclusively deep-fried food??
 Grilling and skinny fries are for sissies – try a chippy for some real fast food!!
 Now as you move further north, particularly into Scotland, chippies start getting more and more creative in terms of what can be deep-fried.
 I was horrified when, on a trip to Edinburgh, NIck ordered a deep-fried sausage.
 Since most pork sausages are pretty high on fat anyway, why on earth would you want to add more??
 But there it was – a pork sausage encased in crispy, deep-fried batter, with the obligatory newspaper cone of chips.
 But this turned out to be merely the tip of the iceberg.
 Apparently you also get (Carlo, Albert and all right-thinking Italians, close your eyes)… deep-fried pizza!!
 But what Scotland is far more famous for, in terms of cutting-edge cuisine, is the deep-fried Mars Bar.
 In fact, there’s even been an article about them in the British medical journal The Lancet (it’s the first article on this page – free registration required to read the full text).
 Given the fact that a) I don’t do deep-frying; b) I don’t have a sweet tooth; c) the generally repugnant-sounding nature of this confection and d) its notoriety, I realised that I was going to have to fry me up a Mars Bar.
-Apparently, the DFMB originated about 15 years ago in Stonehaven Scotland – finding recipes proved no problem at all – see here, here and here.
-(Hysterically, the last recipe suggests using sunflower oil for frying "’coz it’s healthier" hahahahahahaha.)
+Apparently, the DFMB originated about 15 years ago in Stonehaven Scotland – finding recipes proved no problem at all – see hereand here.
+(Hysterically, some recipes suggest using sunflower oil for frying "’coz it’s healthier" hahahahahahaha.)
 My recipe turned out to be a composite of all these and something of an experiment.
 Here goes:

 1 cup sifted self-raising flour